-Nigeria Actress builds house for her parent (Photos)
+Nigeria Actress builds house for her parents (Photos)

 A christmas surprise for the parent of Nollywood Actress, Chizy Alichi.
 She shared the ‘before and after’ house of her parent.